Community Organizing Issue: Transit

 The Independence Center has stories that cover the wide range of individuals impacted by the lack of adequate transit in Colorado Springs, including executives who cannot drive, people with disabilities who work, young people trying to enter the workforce, etc. It is important for this information to be made available to the community.
 Most do not realize how many individuals the lack of transit impacts.
 The inadequate transit systems in Colorado Springs is affecting many in their activities of daily life.
 It is also hindering growth, employment and driving up costs.

-For more information about Community Organizing or to get involved, click the button below or contact the Community Organizing Manager at 719-471-8181.
+For more information about Community Organizing or to get involved, click the button below or contact the Advocacy Manager at 719-471-8181.